Skip to content

 Data layout

-Runtime data goes under /data in production or ./localdata in development.
+Runtime data goes under /data.

 Config goes under /config in production.